IamSebastianDev/rollup-plugin-rld/readme.md

 Type: `Record<string, string>`
 Default: `{}`

-Attributes is object that can be used to pass attributes to the created script tag.
+Attributes is a object that can be used to pass attributes to the created script tag.
 This can be useful when needing to set attributes like `nonce`, `referrerpolicy` or `crossorigin`.

+### `log`

+Type: `boolean`
+Default: `false`

+A Boolean flag indicating if a log entry should be created inside the browser when a reload occurs.

 ## Contributing